bkesterbyld/fabulous-oregano/content/pages/index.md

         image: images/multidata.png
         image_alt: App preview on a phone and tablet
         content: >
-          Bitdomains handle structured and unstructured data as well as files.
+          Rapidly model structured or unstructured data between parties and push it into a Bitdomain via API or our integration partners.
 Behind the scenes, we put your data in safe and reliable SQL, NoSQL and object stores across a global network of cloud providers.
         actions:
           - label: Learn More
             url: /features